suhas-km/suhas-km/README.md

-# Hello, I'm Suhas 👋
+# Welcome!

-A grad at Northeastern University pursuing Information Systems.
+I'm Suhas 👋, a grad at Northeastern University pursuing Information Systems.
 My work spans across Data Science domains in Classical ML, Deep Learning, MLOps and Software Development adhering to Object-Oriented Design.

 I focus on depth of knowledge and engineering in every project.
 My decisions dive into System Design, Cloud Computing, Networking, Data Structures & Algorithms and Containerization.

 ## 🌐 About Me